All Year: Yes

 We offer good clean accommodation in a twin/double room with an adjacent bathroom for you with a good shower.
 You may need to share your room with someone of the same sex at times but we always discuss this in advance and let you know who else will be here.
 You will be sharing our home and we expect your room and the bathroom to stay clean and reasonably tidy.

 We provide all of your food and have a well-equipped kitchen.
-We are omnivores but if you are vegetarian we are very happy to swap to a vegetarian diet and have a meat-free kitchen.
+We are vegetarian and love to cook together, and learn new skills and recipes.
 (But this is not a place for picky eaters).
 Cooking together and sharing food around the table is an important and fun part of life here.
 We cook from fresh ingredients and eat little processed food.
 We often tackle new and exciting recipes together, that have included some of the MasterChef challenges.

 We provide all bed linen and towels, and there are washing and drying facilities for your clothes.